 jNetMap helps you to keep an eye on your network.
 You can draw a graphical representation of your network, and jNetMap will periodically check if the devices are still up or a service is still running.
 You can also set up E-mail notifications or let jNetMap execute a script when a device goes down or comes up again.
 Additionally, you may attach notes to a device, initiate an RDP/VNC/SSH connection to a device and much more.

 Note: jNetMap is not a network discovery/auditing tool, there are better tools out there for that.
-And for an enterprise grade monitoring solution, you should check out Nagios instead.
+And if you need enterprise grade monitoring, you should check out Nagios or Zabbix instead.
 The idea here is to have a mission control center-style display for networks.

 - Create a new file (Menu: File > New).

 - Scan your network for devices (Menu: Tools > Network Scanner).

 - The Network Scanner will automatically use the IP-Range of your first active network-connection.
 Change IP/Subnet if necessary.
 (Hint: Use CIDR-Notation in the first field and hit enter).

 - Click “Scan”, wait for a moment, then click “Add”.

 - jNetMap will magically find the best ping-method, name and other settings for the devices and add them to the map.

 - Drag the devices to an appropriate position on the map or choose a layout from View > Layout.